 The formats acceptable for courses offered for credit are those listed below.
 Subject to the preceding restrictions, any course may be taught in any format or formats approved by the offering unit or chosen by the course instructor in accordance with the policies of the offering unit.
-Temporary exemptions from the stated restrictions require prior approval from the unit, the college, and, except for Trial Model (see formats, below), the University Committee on Curriculum.
+Temporary exemptions from the stated restrictions require prior approval from the unit, the college, the University Committee on Curriculum.
 The course format must be specified to students no later than the first meeting of the course.
 Proposals for new courses or modifications of existing courses will be expected to include an indication of the format or formats to be used in instruction, and an explanation of why the format or formats have been selected.
 Administrators and curriculum committees will check formats before approving new courses or modifications of existing courses.